PhilipsHue/PhilipsHueSDK-iOS-OSX/README.md

 * Remove the unused .m file you just added.

 * Add your Objective-C import statements to the created bridge header .h file, like for using the hue Apple SDK:
  * For iOS:
 <pre>#import &lt;HueSDK\_iOS/HueSDK.h></pre>
  * For OS X:
 <pre>#import &lt;HueSDK\_OSX/HueSDK.h></pre>

 Once you’ve added the hue Apple SDK to your bridge header, you can start using the SDK in your Swift project.

 SDK Guide
 ----------------
-For general principles of the hue system and an overview of our SDK API with code examples please visit our [Apple SDK Guide](http://dev-meethue.devportal.apigee.com/documentation/ios-sdk-guide) on our developer portal.
+For general principles of the hue system and an overview of our SDK API with code examples please visit our [Apple API Guide](http://developers.meethue.com/documentation/apple-api-guide) on our developer portal.

 Repository Contents
 ----------------
 * ApplicationDesignNotes
  * Contains documentation that is useful when designing a hue application.
 Currently contains documentation for doing color conversion.
 * Documentation
  * Contains API documentation for each platform in docset and html format.
 * HueSDK_iOS.framework
  * Framework for the iOS platform
 * HueSDK_OSX.framework
  * Framework for the OS X platform
 * QuickStartApp_IOS
  * QuickStart application for the iOS platform
 * QuickStartApp_OSX
  * QuickStart application for the OS X platform
 * Lumberjack
  * Logging library that used by the HueSDK.
 Make sure you add the files in this folder to your project.

 Help and Support
 ----------------